RaymondRJones/Expense-Manager/README.md

 # Running the project

+Node version v20.5.1 was used for this project.

 clone

 `git clone https://github.com/RaymondRJones/leandata-take-home.git`

-Cd into project directory, install and start
+Cd into project directory

 `cd my-expense-tracker`

+install
 `npm install`

+start the app
 `npm start`

 # Summary